City of Grants Pass v. Johnson: Ninth Circuit ruling

 After Blake died in 2021, Gloria Johnson and John Logan were assigned as the class representatives for subsequent appeals.
 At the time of filing, Johnson lived full-time in her van, and Logan usually slept in his car, parked at a rest stop.
 Since Johnson and Logan had been fined only under the anti-camping and parking exclusion ordinances, the anti-sleeping ordinance was excluded from the United States Court of Appeals for the Ninth Circuit's review.

 In a September 2022 decision by Senior District Court Judge Roslyn O. Silver, the Ninth Circuit upheld the District Court's motion for class certification on the basis that involuntarily homeless people in Grants Pass satisfied the criteria of numerosity, commonality, typicality, and adequacy of representation.
 The Ninth Circuit rejected the city government's defense that its ordinances criminalized only the act of bringing camping items onto public land and not the necessary act of sleeping, because Grants Pass's cold temperatures necessitate the usage of blankets to prevent frostbite.
 Relying on its precedent in Martin v.
 Boise, the Ninth Circuit enjoined Grants Pass from enforcing its anti-camping ordinance against involuntarily homeless people.
 Circuit Court Judge Daniel P. Collins dissented from the ruling.

 In June 2023, the Ninth Circuit denied a petition for an en banc rehearing by the entire Ninth Circuit, amending its opinion with a response to Judge Diarmuid O'Scannlain's arguments against the denial.
 O'Scannlain argued against creating a circuit split from the Eleventh Circuit's decision in Joel v.
 City of Orlando, 232 F.3d 1353 (11th Cir.
 2000), which upheld an anti-camping ordinance by determining that homelessness is not a status.
 But Judges Silver and Ronald M. Gould argued that precedent did not apply because Orlando's homeless shelter never reached its maximum capacity.

 Supreme Court ruling

 Petition for review

 The city of Grants Pass filed a petition for a writ of certiorari on August 22, 2023, seeking review of the Ninth Circuit's ruling.
-In its wake, many city officials across the western U.S. filed amicus curiae briefs in favor of city officials, while homelessness advocacy groups filed opposing briefs in favor of Johnson and Logan.
+In its wake, numerous city officials across the western U.S. filed amicus curiae briefs in favor of city officials, while homelessness advocacy groups filed opposing briefs in favor of Johnson and Logan –24 in all, the most amicus briefs filed in history.
 The Supreme Court granted the petition for review on January 12, 2024.